quantum-tinkerer/MeanFi/docs/source/tutorial/hubbard_1d.md

 Here the problem is simple enough that we can generate a random guess for the mean-field solution through the {autolink}`~meanfi.tb.utils.guess_tb` function.
 It creates a random Hermitian tight-binding dictionary based on the hopping keys provided and the number of degrees of freedom within the unit cell.
 Because the mean-field solution cannot contain hoppings longer than the interaction itself, we use `h_int` keys as an input to {autolink}`~meanfi.tb.utils.guess_tb`.
-For the zero-temperature tutorial we keep the original physics inputs from `main` and only relax the solver-side controls slightly.
-The default solver uses internal linear mixing, which is sufficient for this small example.
-For the wider phase-diagram sweep below we switch to `meanfi.AndersonMixing(...)`.

 ```{code-cell} ipython3
 filling = 2